 Ask for consent before trying something for the first time especially if it’s an intimate technique.
 For example, hip squeezes are loved by many women but if they’re not familiar with that technique it may catch them off guard to have someone come up behind them and grab them.
 If possible, explain or demonstrate on yourself where you’ll put your hands for a method.

 Use the coping techniques that provide her with some relief or comfort.
 Communicate about what those things are.
-Read the handout on coping with contractions.
+Read the blog on coping with contractions.

 Invite feedback on your support.
 Is she comfortable?
 Welcome communication such as “Let me know if anything is uncomfortable” or “Please be comfortable telling me what you like and don’t like or if you want me to adjust anything.”
 Pregnancy has its discomforts and sometimes what is fine non-pregnant can be uncomfortable during pregnancy especially towards the end.
 Also communicate that you are here to support her and please let you know if there’s anything specific she wants.
 Remind her to not hesitate to ask to be served.
 This is her time to be catered to.